awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-managing.md

-# Managing application resources with AWS Launch Wizard for SQL Server<a name="launch-wizard-managing"></a>
+# Manage application resources with AWS Launch Wizard for SQL Server<a name="launch-wizard-managing"></a>

 After your SQL Server Always On application is deployed, you can manage it by following these steps\.